 Our department is made up of highly skilled faculty with national and international recognition as researchers in their fields.
 Information about their research areas can be found on the faculty page and their individual web sites.
-Our faculty conduct research on campus and around the world, in diverse locations including our field research station at the New Jersey School of Conservation, other New Jersey habitats, Ireland and St. Johns.
+Our faculty conduct research on campus in many different facilities like the Center for Quantitative Obesity Research, the Microscopy and Microanalysis Research Laboratory, the Institute for Sustainability Studies, and the Passaic River Institute.
+We aren't just on campus, our reach extends around the world in diverse locations both nearby, our field research station at the New Jersey School of Conservation and other New Jersey habitats, and abroad like in Ireland and St. Johns.

 Student Research Opportunities